States look to fentanyl as latest method of execution

 A judge postponed Dozier’s execution last month over concerns about the paralytic, and the case is awaiting review by Nevada’s Supreme Court.
 In the meantime, Nebraska is looking toward a fentanyl-assisted execution as soon as January.
 Jose Sandoval, the leader of a bank robbery in which five people were killed, would be the first person put to death in that state since 1997.

-sENSITIVE PROCEDURES
+SENSITIVE PROCEDURES

 Sandoval would be injected with the same three drugs proposed in Nevada, plus potassium chloride to stop his heart.